 In addition to the consultations with employee representatives the employer also has a responsibility to notify the Minister for Employment Affairs and Social Protection in writing at least 30 days before the occurrence of the first redundancy.
 This notification must include eight pieces of information which can be found in the Irish Statute Book via this link.

-The consultation period
+The redundancy consultation period in Ireland

 Typically, there will be around four meetings between the employee representatives and the company representatives.
 During these meetings, the employee representatives will articulate the collective views of the workforce and put forth any alternative proposals they may have.
 They will then feedback to the workforce any and all information they have gathered from the company representatives about the proposed terminations and any associated packages.

 Understandably, there is usually a considerable amount of tension at these meetings.
 Employees are no doubt stressed at the prospect of losing their jobs and may believe they have been selected as candidates for redundancy due to some failing on their part.
 It is therefore vital that the company representatives are as open and communicative as possible throughout the process and that management attend these meetings with a genuine interest in exploring any alternative options the employees put to them.
 While sometimes management may view these consultations as simply a formality, any such attitudes will be picked up by the employee representatives and contribute to the feelings of discord.

 In the Covid era, these consultations may take place online which can be even more challenging, and management may have to amp up the communication levels.
 Businesses that use an internal communications tool like Slack or Teams could set up a dedicated channel for the employees where they can find resources relating to their rights and the process.
 These channels are also a great forum for questions and answers, though if not all employees are technically enabled then those employees may see this as an attempt to exclude them from the conversations.
 It is therefore important that all communications are inclusive and accessible.